ryuzak1i/kraft-n-pins/README.md

 # ⋆˚꩜ kraft n' pins — Official Website

 Welcome to the frontend repository for **kraft n' pins**!
 This is a vibrant, interactive, and fully responsive single-page website built using **HTML5 and CSS3**.
-The design perfectly captures the cute, pastel, and student-friendly aesthetic of our local button-pin business based in Imus, Cavite and Manila.
+The design perfectly captures the cute, pastel, and student-friendly aesthetic of our local button-pin business based in Imus, Cavite and Manila ! ♡

 Live Demo: https://ryuzak1i.github.io/kraft-n-pins/